birdy-/clement.danjou.io/source/_posts/how-to-scale-react-applications.md

 Import your module
 ===========================

 Your module needs to export some stuff: a route ? a reducer ? a component ?
-It depends of the purpose of your module.
+It depends on the purpose of your module.

 Add your module's route in your app
 -----------------------------------
-Since your module exports a route, you can import it in your app.
+Since your module exports a route, you can import it into your app.
 If you're using a `routes.js` file for example which export all routes, you can just import/export this module route in the same file.

 ```
 export { MY_MODULE_ROUTE } from 'modules/my-module';